latinos/LatinoAnalysis/README.md

 # 2. Latino trees post-processing

-As calibrations, efficiencies, NLO weights, etc, are often coming a bit late, we have a second processing step based on the previous trees, that allows us to modify the 4-vectors of objects (like leptons and jets) and recompute event kinematics, plugin efficiencies, add any weights.
-This same post-processing is used to apply systematics like scale uncertainties (lepton, MET, jets) that require to modify the 4-vectors of objects.
-Once we have all the outputs of the second step we can also derive skimmed ROOT trees applying different selections, to reduce the size as deemed for a given analysis.
+As calibrations, efficiencies, NLO weights, etc, are often coming a bit late, we have a second processing step based on the previous trees, that allows us to modify the 4-vectors of objects (like leptons and jets) and recompute event kinematics, plugin efficiencies, add weights.
+This same post-processing is used to apply systematics like scale uncertainties (leptons, MET, jets) that require to modify the 4-vectors of objects.
+Once we have all the outputs of the second step we derive skimmed ROOT trees applying different selections, to reduce the size as deemed for a given analysis.
 The code used at this level is documented here,

     https://github.com/latinos/LatinoAnalysis/tree/master/Gardener